BerringDC/BDC_qc/README.md

 <br>

-#### Vessel ID control (under development)
+#### Vessel ID control test

-Check if the vessel is operating in an expected region, definned by the operator.
+Check if the vessel is operating in an expected region, defined by the operator.
 Action: Values that fail the test should be flagged as suspect data (3).

 <div align="center">